Appdynamics/appd-exts-commons/README.md

     # Uri is preferred instead of host-port-useSsl combo.
   - host: "" # Avoid this, use uri instead
     port: "" # Avoid this, use uri instead
-    useSsl: false # Avoid this, use uri instead.
+    useSSL: false # Avoid this, use uri instead.
     username: ""
     password: ""
     encryptedPassword: ""